RickStrahl/WestWindWebSurge/Readme.md

 #### Use Cases

+* As a REST Client for testing API or Web Requests
 * Load testing Web applications and services
-* Easy Http Request testing and debugging for REST and Data services
 * URL management for saving, sharing, restoring

 ### Requirements